MASQ-Project/Node/README.md

 Before it's useful for retrieving data, your server name has to be translated into an IP address.
 This is the job of a DNS server.
 Much of Internet censorship consists of crippling the DNS servers you have available to you so that they can't give you the correct IP address for the server name you're seeking.
-SubstratumNode captures the DNS queries your browser makes and forwards them across the Substratum Network to some other Node that hopefully has access to a non-censored DNS server that _does_ know the IP address you want.
+SubstratumNode captures the DNS queries your browser makes and forwards them across the Substratum Network to some other node that hopefully has access to a non-censored DNS server that _does_ know the IP address you want.
 But this is a complex task and it may fail.
 For example, perhaps you typed the server name wrong, and _nobody_ knows an IP address it matches.
-Or perhaps your SubstratumNode guessed wrong, and the exit Node to which it forwarded your DNS query is also handicapped by a censored DNS and can't find it either.
+Or perhaps your SubstratumNode guessed wrong, and the exit node to which it forwarded your DNS query is also handicapped by a censored DNS and can't find it either.
 In either case, SubstratumNode will send your browser a TLS `unrecognized_name` alert, which your browser will probably present to you as some form of can't-find-host error.
-If you reload the page, SubstratumNode will try to select a different exit Node, if available--one that hasn't failed to resolve a DNS query--for the next attempt, which might bring you better fortune.
-Of course, if you _have_ typed the name wrong, just reloading the page will take another innocent exit Node out of circulation and make it even harder for you to get where you want to go.
+If you reload the page, SubstratumNode will try to select a different exit node, if available--one that hasn't failed to resolve a DNS query--for the next attempt, which might bring you better fortune.
+Of course, if you _have_ typed the name wrong, just reloading the page will take another innocent exit node out of circulation and make it even harder for you to get where you want to go.

 # Disclosure